script-fu/artbox/content/hub/feature-test/folder/Curves-View.md

 | **4.
 Shift-Key Curve Movement** | Curve manipulation in the Curve View                      | No mechanism exists to move all curve points simultaneously, limiting flexibility in curve adjustments. | Added a new feature: holding the Shift key allows all curve points to move together, enabling global curve adjustments. |

 ---

-### **Merge Request (MR) Description**

-This Merge Request (MR) improves the Curve View in the Dynamics Editor and Curves Filter by addressing visibility issues, refining coordinate displays, and introducing new functionality for more flexible curve manipulation.

 #### **Key Changes**